Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 ### !end-callout

 A function is an object in memory that is a set of instructions.
-A function names is a variable that points to this set of instructions.
+A function name is a variable that points to this set of instructions.

 When we use the `()` syntax, we are calling the address of that variable.
 When we leave off the `()`, we are looking up the address that the variable is pointing to.